ArmaOverthrow/Overthrow/README.md

 # Overthrow.Tanoa
 A dynamic and persistent RPG for Arma 3 APEX, Overthrow starts you in a random small town on one of the many islands of Tanoa as a lowly citizen with nothing but a map, an ammobox, and a dream.

+Will you decide to overthrow the occupying NATO forces using brains.. or brawn?

 # Current Features
 * GTA-inspired wanted/stealth system
 * Dynamic political system with regional stability